ByteString/bytestring.github.io/_posts/2015-03-29-attacking-osiris-crypto-2.markdown

 categories: security
 ---

-UPDATE: Rereading this I am entertained by the considerable redundancy in the steps taken.
+_UPDATE: Rereading this I am entertained by the considerable redundancy in the steps taken.
 In my defence, it was the wee hours of the morning and I was hoping to demonstrate both attacks that relied on XORing ciphertexts together and those that relied on known plaintext.
 I kind of combined them and it should be noted that for a known plaintext attack it's not necessary at all to XOR the ciphertexts together.
+I may rewrite this post entirely in a way that makes more sense._

 This post follows on from yesterday's post which introduced the Osiris Combat Meter and a few related security concepts.
 In yesterday's post, I mentioned that after generating a random password, the security script within this meter distributes this password encrypted using a predefined key.